JavierMatasPose/JavierMatasPose.github.io/README.md

-# AI Engineer and PhD candidate
+# AI and Telecommunications Engineer

 I am a Telecommunications Engineer, with deep passion for lifelong learning and a strong drive to craft innovative solutions for the future.
 I find joy in the fields of engineering, deep learning, and tackling new challenges.
 Furthermore, I possess valuable experience in translating abstract concepts into practical solutions through theoretical analysis and real-world problem-solving.